akshayuppal3/nlp_project/README.md

 Final Score & Grade
 ====================
-A logistic regression classifier is trained on the dataset and probability of high class is multiplied with MAX_SCORE which is 55 to get final score.
-If the probability is above 0.5 then the 'high' label is assiged, 'low' otherwise
+A logistic regression classifier is trained on the dataset (features are scaled) and probability of high class is multiplied with MAX_SCORE which is 55 to get final score.
+If the probability is above 0.5 then the 'high' label is assiged, 'low' otherwise.
+This method produces scores which are sensitive to individual scores, however we do not need to deal with over or underflow in this case.
+We have also implemented but did not end up using the fixed weight scoring method.

 Weights
 =======
 The corresponding coefficients of logistic regression classifier are listed below:

-Length				2.6269878
+Length				2.51636953
-Spelling			-1.7054796
+Spelling			-1.70398222
-SV agreement 		0.2984408
+SV agreement 		0.31029736
-Verb Score   		0.28998445
+Verb Score   		0.42583281
-Well-formedness		0.44888262,
+Well-formedness		0.30873521
-Coherence	        0.
+Coherence	        0.28791988
-Topic				0.23091447
+Topic				0.20908499

-As expected, spelling has a negative weight due to negative scoring (it is a penalty).
-Coherece has a 0 weight because it is constant and not implemented.
-Length is our most important feature.
+As expected, spelling has a negative weight due to negative scoring (it is a penalty) and the rest of it is positive.
+Length is the most dominating feature.